syncfusion-content/winui-docs/winui/NumberBox/Formatting.md

 ## Change the currency value format

-You can format the value of a `Numberbox` control by configuring an instance of a formatting class and assigning it to the `NumberFormatter` property.
+You can format the value of a `NumberBox` control by configuring an instance of a formatting class and assigning it to the `NumberFormatter` property.
 You can also apply custom formats to the `NumberBox` control using the `CustomFormat` property.
 By default, the value of `NumberFormatter` and `CustomFormat` properties value is **null**.

 The following code shows how to change the display format of the value using the `CurrencyFormatter` class.